liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/07-upgrading-plugins-to-liferay-7/05-upgrading-themes.markdown

 have been deprecated, **you should convert your Velocity theme templates to FreeMarker**.

-If you're using the Themes Generator, the `gulp upgrade` command reports the required theme template changes in the log.
+If you're using the Liferay Theme Generator, the `gulp upgrade` command reports the required theme template changes in the log.

 For example, here is the command's output for the Lunar Resort theme: